cdotyone/mochaui/Docs/Core/Window.md

 * minimizable 		- (*boolean*: defaults to true) Set this to false to keep the window from being minimized.
 Requires MUI.Desktop and MUI.Dock.
 * maximizable 		- (*boolean*: defaults to true) Set this to false to keep the window from being maximized.
 Requires MUI.Desktop.
 * container 		- (*element*: defaults to 'desktop') Element the window is injected into.
 If no desktop then to document.body.
 Use 'pageWrapper' if you don't want the windows to overlap the toolbars.
-* closable 			- (*boolean*: defaults to true) Set to false to keep window from being able to closed be the user.
+* closable 			- (*boolean*: defaults to true) Set to false to keep the window from being able to closed be the user.
 * storeOnClose 		- (*boolean*) hides a window and it's dock tab rather than destroying them on close.
 If you try to create the window again it will unhide the window and dock tab.
 * modalOverlayClose - (*boolean*: defaults to true) Whether or not you can close a modal by clicking on the modal overlay.
 * draggable 		- (*boolean*: defaults to true) Set to false to keep the user from dragging. the window.
 Defaults to false for modals